apathyboy/stationapi/README.md

 ## External Dependencies ##

-c++14 compatible compiler
+* c++14 compatible compiler
-boost::iostreams (header only)
-boost::optional (header only)
-boost::program_options
+* boost::program_options
-sqlite3
+* sqlite3
-udplibrary - bundled in the Star Wars Galaxies official source
+* udplibrary - bundled in the Star Wars Galaxies official source

 ## Building ##

-Copy the udplibrary directory from the Star Wars Galaxies offical source to the top level swgchat directory, then run the following:
+Copy the udplibrary directory from the Star Wars Galaxies offical source to the top level swgchat directory, install the remaining dependencies via a package manager, then run the following:

     mkdir build; cd build
     cmake ..